AbdulHadi1010/CKA-Practice-Questions/Practice Questions.md

-## Task 1
+## Task 1:
-*Create a PVC my-pvc with the capacity 10Gi and storage class k8s-csi-plugin.
+Create a PVC my-pvc with the capacity 10Gi and storage class k8s-csi-plugin.

 • Assign the PVC to the pod named nginx-pod with image nginx and mount to path /usr/share/html • Ensure the pod claims the volume as ReadWriteMany access mode • Use kubectl patch or kubectl edit to update the capacity of the PVC as 70Gi to record the change.